CS 224R Deep Reinforcement Learning

 Prerequisites:

-Some familiarity with deep learning: The course will build on deep learning concepts such as backpropagation, convolutional networks, and recurrent neural networks.
+Some familiarity with deep learning: The course will build on deep learning concepts such as backpropagation, convolutional networks, and sequence models such as transformers.
 The assignments will involve programming in PyTorch.
 The first week will include a short PyTorch review tutorial.

 Some familiarity with reinforcement learning: We will assume some familiarity with the basics of reinforcement learning.
 For introductory material on RL and Markov decision processes (MDPs), see CS221's lectures on MDPs and RL, or see Chapters 3 and 4 of Sutton & Barto.